jeffersonfparil/GPAS-landscape-simulation/README.md

 # GPAS Landscape Simulation

-This repository contains the code for simulating the landscapes used in the manuscript **Optimising sampling design for the genomic analysis of quantitative traits in natural populations**.
+This repository contains the code for simulating the landscapes used in the manuscript: **Optimising sampling design for the genomic analysis of quantitative traits in natural populations**.